usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/index.md

 ## Versions of the ADA Standards

-There are two versions on the ADA Standards:
+There are two versions of the ADA Standards:

 - [1991 ADA Standards]( {{'/law-and-regs/design-standards/1991-design-standards' | relative_url}})
 - [2010 ADA Standards]( {{'/law-and-regs/design-standards/2010-stds' | relative_url}})